mftaff/interstellar-wiki/README.md

 As of 3/1/2017AD (by the gregarian calender) Space travel is essentially non-existant...
 However, much research/developmment is underway, to make this dream a reality.

-InterstellerWiki aims to become a part of this _new frontier_ by providing a central collection of all known data relating to Space Travel.
+InterstellarWiki aims to become a part of this _new frontier_ by providing a central collection of all known data relating to Space Travel.

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~